Brendon45/Software-Engineering/0x13-Advanced_mysql/learning_outcomes.md

 - ``Function:`` Similar to stored procedures but can return a single value and are often used in SQL statements.

+## Examples of Stored Procedures and Functions

+1. Stored Procedure

+        DELIMITER //
+        CREATE PROCEDURE GetUser(IN user_id INT)
+        BEGIN
+          SELECT * FROM users WHERE id = user_id;
+        END //
+        DELIMITER ;

+        -- Call the procedure
+        CALL GetUser(1);

+- This stored procedure retrieves all columns from the `users` table for a given `user_id`.

+2. Function

+        DELIMITER //
+        CREATE FUNCTION GetUserName(user_id INT) RETURNS VARCHAR(255)
+        BEGIN
+           DECLARE name VARCHAR(255);
+          SELECT name INTO name FROM users WHERE id = user_id;
+          RETURN name;
+        END //
+        DELIMITER ;

+        -- Use the function
+        SELECT GetUserName(1);

+- This function returns the `name` of a user given their `user_id`.

 ## Views

 - Views are virtual tables created by querying one or more tables.
 They provide a simplified representation of data, which can help in managing complex queries.

+## Examples of Views

+1. Creating a View

+        CREATE VIEW UserEmails AS
+        SELECT id, email FROM users;

+        -- Query the view
+        SELECT * FROM UserEmails;

+- This creates a view named `UserEmails` that selects the `id` and email columns from the `users` table.

+2. Updating a View

+        CREATE VIEW UserDetails AS
+        SELECT id, name, email FROM users;

+        -- Update the view
+        UPDATE UserDetails SET email = 'newemail@example.com' WHERE id = 1;

+- This creates a view named `UserDetails` and allows updates to the underlying data.

+3. Dropping a View

+        DROP VIEW UserEmails;

+- This removes the `UserEmails` view.

 ## Triggers